Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

   if the output placeholder here.
 * `Observation Placeholder Name` : If your graph uses observations as input, you must specify it here.
-Note that the number of observations is equal to the length of `Camera Resolutions` in the brain parameters.
+Note that the number of observations is equal to the length of `Camera Resolutions` in the Brain parameters.
-* `Action Node Name` : Specify the name of the placeholder corresponding to the actions of the brain in your graph.
+* `Action Node Name` : Specify the name of the placeholder corresponding to the actions of the Brain in your graph.
 If the action space type is continuous, the output must be a one dimensional tensor of float of length `Action Space Size`, if the action space type is discrete, the output must be a one dimensional tensor of int of the same length as the `Branches` array.